Kjh451672/blog/_posts/2024-10-01-debugging.md

         print(num, "is odd.")
  ```

 What I did to fix these bugs, was change the greater than sign to a double equal sign, so the code properly reads for 0, and change n = int(input()), and in range have n + 1.
-This way, n is registered as an integr, the range function accounts for all the numbers the user wants, and the if statement now properly checks to see what numbers ar even or odd.
+This way, n is registered as an integer, the range function accounts for all the numbers the user wants, and the if statement now properly checks to see what numbers are even or odd.

 ## Debugging: Example #4